Aaron

 Donald J. Trump living

-45th President of the United States from 2016-2020, Republican Party politician, statesman, real estate mogul, billionaire founder of Trump International Hotels & Resorts
+45th & 47th President of the United States (POTUS) from 2016-2020 and since 2025, Republican Party politician of America First, Make America Great Again (MAGA), nationalist statesman, industrialist, real estate mogul, billionaire founder of Trump International Hotels & Resorts

 donaldjtrump.com